Dining Plans for 2016-2017

 UC Davis Dining Services suggests that students who are unsure which meal plan to select should consider selecting a middle-to-larger plan to ensure they will have enough meals for the quarter.
 Afterward, students who determine they instead should have a smaller plan may choose to downgrade their plan during a scheduled "meal plan change period", and should remember that leftover meals roll over to the next quarter (except for spring quarter - see "Leftover Meals", above).

 Dining Services also publishes a Meal Plan Balance Planner that can be used to estimate how many meals should be consumed by a particular period in the quarter.
 This tool can be used to predict how many meals will be needed for the remainder of the quarter, as well as which meal plan should be selected for the following quarter.
-Visit any dining commons, the Area Service Desk, or Student Housing to get a copy of the Planner, or download a digital copy of the winter 2017 planner (pdf).
+Visit any dining commons, the Area Service Desk, or Student Housing to get a copy of the Planner, or download a digital copy of the spring 2017 planner (pdf).